When Does Autumn Begin?

 By WeatherBug Chief Meteorologist, Mark Hoekzema

-Most people consider the first day of autumn to be the Autumnal Equinox, which is Sunday.
+Most people consider the first day of autumn to be the Autumnal Equinox, which this year is September 22.
 This is because, astronomically, the sun will be directly overhead of the Equator as the Earth`s tilt begins to point the northern hemisphere away from the sun.

 As the earth revolves around the sun, at different times of the year the sun will be situated directly overhead at mid-day within the tropics.
 The Autumnal Equinox is the day the sun is again highest in the sky at noon over the equator as the apex progresses south.
 The day the sun is straight up at noon over the Tropic of Cancer and Capricorn (23.5 degrees North and South latitude) are the summer and winter solstices, respectively.